African bush elephant: Poaching

 Poaching also increased in Kenya in those years.

 In Samburu National Reserve, 41 bulls were illegally killed between 2008 and 2012, equivalent to 31% of the reserve's elephant population.
 These killings were linked to confiscations of ivory and increased prices for ivory on the local black market.

 About 10,370 tusks were confiscated in Singapore, Hong Kong, Taiwan, Philippines, Thailand, Malaysia, Kenya and Uganda between 2007 and 2013.
 Genetic analysis of tusk samples showed that they originated from African bush elephants killed in Tanzania, Mozambique, Zambia, Kenya, and Uganda.
 Most of the ivory was smuggled through East African countries.

 In addition to elephants being poached, their carcasses may be poisoned by the poachers to avoid detection by vultures, which help rangers detect poaching activity by circling dead animals.
 This poses a threat to those vultures or birds that scavenge the carcasses.
 On 20 June 2019, the carcasses of two tawny eagles and 537 endangered Old World vultures including 468 white-backed vultures, 17 white-headed vultures, 28 hooded vultures, 14 lappet-faced vultures and 10 Cape vultures found dead in northern Botswana were suspected to have died after eating the poisoned carcasses of three elephants.

 Intensive poaching leads to strong selection on tusk attributes; African elephants in areas with heavy poaching often have smaller tusks and a higher frequency of congenitally tuskless females, whereas congenital tusklessness is rarely if ever observed in males.
-A study in Mozambique's Gorongosa National Park revealed that poaching during the Mozambican Civil War lead to the increasing birth of tuskless females when the population recovered.
+A study in Mozambique's Gorongosa National Park revealed that poaching during the Mozambican Civil War led to the increasing birth of tuskless females when the population recovered.

 Habitat changes

 Vast areas in Sub-Saharan Africa were transformed for agricultural use and the building of infrastructure.
 This disturbance leaves the elephants without a stable habitat and limits their ability to roam freely.
 Large corporations associated with commercial logging and mining have fragmented the land, giving poachers easy access to the African bush elephant.
 As human development grows, the human population faces the trouble of contact with the elephants more frequently, due to the species need for food and water.
 Farmers residing in nearby areas come into conflict with the African bush elephants rummaging through their crops.
 In many cases, they kill the elephants as soon as they disturb a village or forage upon its crops.
-Deaths caused by browsing on rubber vine, an invasive alien plant, have also been reported.
+Deaths caused by browsing on rubber vine, an invasive plant, have also been reported.